 An introduction to Microsoft Excel, this course is specifically designed for students who have had experience with MS Word.
 This course will provide hands-on instruction in the use of one of the powerful spreadsheet analysis applications, Microsoft Excel.
 Basic spreadsheet design and creation, formulas, charts and data management are included.
 Step-by-step instruction using realistic case studies emphasizes the important features of the software.
 (Advanced features, case studies and macro creation using Visual Basic are included in CIS 235).

 Pre-requisites: (Companion Essay with a score of 08 or Write Placer Essay with a score of 07 or Write Placer Essay with a score of 08 or ENG 096 with a minimum grade of C or ENG 098 with a minimum grade of C or Move Up English 096 with a score of P or ENG 096 Summer Bridge with a score of P or ESL 063 with a minimum grade of C or TRANSFERRED ENG 101 with a score of 889 or Elig. for Eng 101 with a score of 904 or Pre-reg.
-Eng 101 waiver only with a score of 906 or SAT/ ACT Elig for Eng 101 with a score of 993 or TRANSFERRED ENG 102 with a score of 998) or COLLEGE DEGREE with a score of 988 or SAT/ACT Elig Eng101 Mth100 with a score of 995 or Transf.
-Eng 101 Mth 100 with a score of 999
+Eng 101 waiver only with a score of 906 or SAT/ACT Elig for Eng 101 with a score of 998 or TRANSFERRED ENG 102 with a score of 998) or COLLEGE DEGREE with a score of 988 or SAT/ACT Elig Eng101 Mth100 with a score of 999